Eurobic/PHP_SDK/README.md

 This section contains a few suggestions and ideas you might find helpful in saving work or keeping your application code cleaner.

-You shouldn’t treat them as the proper way of using the Payments PHP SDK as they’re nothing more than suggestions.
+You shouldn’t treat them as the proper way of using the Evo Gateway PHP SDK as they’re nothing more than suggestions.

 ## General vs Individual Configuration Parameters

-Payments PHP SDK and its _Configurable_ objects are quite flexible in allowing the setting of parameters.
+Evo Gateway PHP SDK and its _Configurable_ objects are quite flexible in allowing the setting of parameters.
 There are hardly any limits on where you can set a given parameter.
 For this reason, use the _Payments_ object to set those parameters that will be shared among subsequent requests - like merchant ids, passwords or just about anything else.

 It might keep your code shorter and simpler.